jbellogo/Notes/content/Prompt Engineering.md

 ### Tree-of-Thought
 - expand capabilities of chain-of-thought
 - enables [[Generative AI|generative model]] to demonstrate aadvanced reasoning capabilities.
-- Involves hierarchically structuring a prompt or query akin to a a [[Tree]]
+- Involves hierarchically structuring a prompt or query akin to a a [[Trees]]

 Working behind the approach.
 * Involves generating multiple lines of thorught, resembling a decision tree.